 NMR analysis of 4-EO-BCB

-The Grignard reaction was initially unsuccessful as well, but by taking purifying all reagents ahead of timerigorously and making the conditions of the reaction more stringent these problems were overcome.
+The Grignard reaction was initially unsuccessful as well, but by purifying all reagents rigorously and making the conditions of the reaction more stringent these problems were overcome.
 A Liquid State Varian VNMRS 500 MHz with a narrow-bore ultra shield plus magnet was used to obtain the spectrum and verify the desired compound and the removal of impurities shown in Figures 7 and 8.
 The impurities are attributed to side reactions and residual solvent held in the 4-EO-BCB solution.
-Upon elution through a column 80/20 ethyl acetate and hexanes it was discovered through NMR that the major impurity in the solution was benzocyclobutene.
-This is attributed to water or residual air in the system.
-As can be seen in Figure 8 the nearly all of the impurities have been removed. .
+Upon elution through a column 20/80 ethyl acetate and hexanes it was discovered through NMR that the major impurity in the solution was benzocyclobutene.
+This is attributed to water or residual air in the system oxidizing the Grignard reagent and leaving only the original non-brominated substituent.
+As can be seen in Figure 8 the nearly all of the impurities have been removed.
 1H NMR (500MHz, Chloroform-d) 7.11-6.91 (m,1H), 3.82 (td, J=6.7,2.1Hz, 1H), 3.17 (d, J=2.0Hz, 2H), 2.84 (td, J=6.7, 2.0 Hz, 1H) Once the process was streamlined the yield averaged 76% with the highest being 80%.
-This occurred on all of the scales that were synthesized and that wereas between 1g - 50g batches.
+This occurred on all of the scales that were synthesized and that were between 1g - 50g batches.